"Chris and his puppetry and his music really worked with our kindergarten children. He is a treasure." -- Mr. Bowden, Talahi Community School

 "Christopher was excellent, very patient and calm.
 He was a lot of fun and the elders enjoyed having him here.
 When speaking with one of the Residents that worked with Chris, he said that at first he didn't think he would like making puppets, but after he met Chris and started working with him he was hooked!" -- Activity Director, Older Adult Care Center

-I am a sculptor and theater artist who believes that there is a deep-residing need for hands-on, kinesthetic creative work.
+Christopher is a sculptor and theater artist who believes that there is a deep-residing need for hands-on, kinesthetic creative work.
 Puppetry combines materials exploration, an engaging hand-crafting and invention component, and an intersection of movement, language and imaginative theatrical invention—all of which provides a holistic sensory and brain-development experience, as well as a broad appeal to a wide range of learning styles.
-I work predominately with waste materials and place a strong emphasis on the ecology of my waste-to-art process, teaching the science and the environmental intersections of the various materials used.
+He works predominately with waste materials and place a strong emphasis on the ecology of my waste-to-art process, teaching the science and the environmental intersections of the various materials used.